DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 KATRINA MADEWELL: Probably not a dang thing.

 KATRINA MADEWELL: You have to be careful who you go into business with.
-I started my business at 23 and I learned that the hard way.
+I started our business at 23 and I learned that the hard way.

 DARRIN T. MISH: A business partner in many ways is like a spouse.
 Or maybe in some ways…